eesast/AIchallenge2/logic/design.md

 `command_status_legal`: judge if the given command is legal

+`change_status`: change status and refresh some status related data

 ### `Sound`

 (this class isn't inherited from Object because it's not entity)